hai-vr/pristine-listing-action/README.md

 ﻿pristine-listing-action
 ====

-This action partially replaces another repository listing aggregator.
+This action partially replaces another repository listing generator.

-I (*Haï~*) made it for use with non-VRC projects after the other listing aggregator started throwing errors.
+I (*Haï~*) made it for use with non-VRC projects after the other listing generator started throwing errors.

 ## Usage